 * Tip: All artists who pitch their own stuff should get sales training.

 So when I called those publishers and told them I was a songwriter from Kansas City, in town for a couple of days with a few good songs and could I come by and play them, I wasn't crushed if they said no. I just went on to the next one.
 And it worked.
 I ended up getting 5 good appointments.

 * You could never do this today.
 The music business is too corporate.

 But back then there were a lot of small publishers, even mom and pop operators.

-** Usually the mom and pop ones were the most fun.
+** The mom and pop ones were always the most fun.